mandober/debrief.math/400-toc/601-toc/1-toc-general.md

 Although established in mathematics in the early XX century, long before the invention of computers, today, the TOC is split between mathematics and theoretical computer science.

 TOC is divided into 3 major branches:
-- automata theory and formal languages
+- Automata theory and Formal Language Theory (AT&FLT)
-- computability theory (ex recursion theory)
+- Computability theory (CT), formerly called Recursion Theory
-- (computational) complexity theory
+- Computational complexity theory (CCT)

 ## Models of computation